scala/scala3/docs/docs/reference/other-new-features/explicit-nulls.md

     }
     ```

-  * We don't append `UncheckedNull` to a field and the return type of a method which is annotated with a
+  * We don't append `UncheckedNull` to a field nor to a return type of a method which is annotated with a
     `NotNull` annotation.

     ```java